jermp/pthash/README.md

 This example will run the construction over the same input and parameters used in Example 2, but using **external memory**.
 The resulting data structure will be exactly the same as that built in Example 2.

+### Enable Multi-Threading
+You can always specify to use multiple threads for construction with `-t`.
+For example, just append `-t 4` to any of the previous build commands to use 4 parallel threads.
+(Also consult our second paper [2] for more information about parallelism.)

 An Example Benchmark